Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 ![deskprofile](static/img/profile.PNG)

 #### Mobile
 LOGO at the top needs to be centered on the Navbar.
+This has since been corrected with some CSS padding.
 Table needs to be corrected, its currently extending out to the left.
 Can be fixed with a multiline text input field.

 ![mobileprofile](static/img/profilemobile.PNG)

 ## Dishes
 #### Desktop
 As on the Profile page the table on the Dishes page needs to be corrected.
+This has since been corrected by swapping out the input field with a textarea input and limiting it inside a container class.

 ![deskdishes](static/img/dishes.PNG)